carpentries-incubator/julia-novice/_episodes/08-packages.md

 ## Register a package

 In order for her friends to be able to get the package the registers the package in the _general registry_.
-Either via [juliahub](https://juliahub.com/ui/Registrator) or by making a pull request on [github](https://github.com/JuliaRegistries/General/pulls) which can also be automated by the [julia registrator](https://github.com/JuliaRegistries/Registrator.jl).
+Either via [juliahub](https://juliahub.com/ui/Registrator) or by making a pull request on [github](https://github.com/JuliaRegistries/General/pulls) which can also be automated by the [Julia registrator](https://github.com/JuliaRegistries/Registrator.jl).

 ## Creating a new package